Nyerguds/MobiusMapEditor/README.md

 ### Contact

 You can find me and discuss features on the Assembly Armada's [Discord server](https://discord.gg/UnWK2Tw).
-Note that this project is not officially affiliated with [The Assembly Armada](https://github.com/TheAssemblyArmada), but their server has become a general hub for discussing the released C&C source code so and C&C reverse-engineering efforts, which is a fitting context for this map editor.
+Note that this project is not officially affiliated with [The Assembly Armada](https://github.com/TheAssemblyArmada), but their server has become a general hub for discussing the released C&C source code and C&C reverse-engineering efforts, which provides a fitting context for this map editor.